Minnesota Capitol Pathways

 About Capitol Pathways

-Everyone should have access to opportunities in public service and policy, and our government should be representative of our communities.
+Everyone should have access to opportunities in public service and policy, and our government should be representative of our diverse communities.

-- Build relationships with established policy leaders
+- Develop relationships with established policy leaders.

-- Create a strong professional resume
+- Create a strong professional resume.

 24%